Author Guidelines

 c.
 Manuscripts should be 6,000–9,000 words, excluding the title, abstract, and references.
 Exceptions may be considered for articles with outstanding scholarly contributions.

 d.
-Use Palatino Linotype, font size 12, and line spacing 1.15 on A4 paper with 3 cm margins on all sides.
+Use Palatino Linotype, font size 12, and line spacing 1.15 on A4 paper with 3 cm margins on all sides (excluding the title, affiliation, email, and abstract, which use single spacing/1.0).

 e.
 Acceptable file formats: OpenOffice, Microsoft Word, RTF, or WordPerfect.
 LaTeX and PDF files are not accepted.